 The loose rocks clattered under my feet as I pushed upward over the first steep section of the ascent.
 The trail would oscillate between flatter sections and steep rocky sections.
 The use trail weaves past cacti with blooms waiting to open.
 The sun finally rose over the Santa Rosas, illuminating the desert.
 I carefully passed the steep drop-offs and continued ever upward.
 The trail would fade away at times, but it was quickly found again.

-The sections around mile 4 and mile 5 took some extra time to ascend them.
+The sections around miles 4 and 5 took some extra time to ascend.
 Reviewing my topo map, I knew I had some calmer sections on which to recover from those efforts.

 The Salton Sea finally appeared from behind Mile High.
 I looked across at that peak, knowing it is also on the 100 Peak list, but the thought of dropping 1000’, then climbing that again to the summit seemed well beyond my conditioning.

 The plants continued to change as I continued to gain elevation.
-At the pre-summit, Pinyon pines offered some shade.
 The gentle breeze helped keep the temperature down, plus the elevation helped as well.
 I knew the descent was going to be toasty, but for now, I would enjoy the wonderful weather.

 With one final push after a short descent from the pre-summit, I found myself on the summit of Villager!
 There is no Benchmark, but a full ammo box for the register.
 I took a short nap under the shade of a Pinyon.